Roasted Brussels Sprouts with Cranberries, Pecans and Hot Honey

 That’s just enough time for the cranberries to get warmed (but not hard and dried out), and for the nuts to toast a little without burning.
 It’s also perfect for those loose leaves to roast quickly without incinerating.

-Tip 8: Don’t Overcook Brussel Sprouts This is probably the absolute most important tip of all.
-Just like we chanted over and over together, in my recipe for Bacon Brussel Sprouts: DO NOT OVERCOOK THEM!
-As the site Fooducate explains, overcooking causes Brussel sprouts to release something called glucosinolate sinigrin.
+As the site Fooducate explains, overcooking causes Brussels sprouts to release something called glucosinolate sinigrin.
 That’s what’s responsible for giving overcooked sprouts an unappetizingly sulfurous smell.
 And why they just really don’t taste very good when you cook them to a sad, mushy death.
-Instead, you’re looking for your Roasted Brussel Sprouts to have some great, caramelized brown spots but still to be bright green (not drab and gray-green).
+Instead, you’re looking for your Roasted Brussels Sprouts to have some great, caramelized brown spots but still to be bright green (not drab and gray-green).
 And you definitely don’t want the insides to be mushy.
 They should still be a bit firm, with some spunk left in them.

 Step #6

-Transfer those gorgeous Brussel sprouts to a pretty serving bowl, and toss them with Hot Honey and a little more oil.
+Transfer those gorgeous sprouts to a pretty serving bowl, and toss them with Hot Honey and a little more oil.

 And don’t worry … as I said before, that Hot Honey isn’t too spicy-hot.
 It creates a complex, flavorful backdrop.
 But it’s not gonna set your tongue afire, I promise.